Reiryoku-Technologies/Apollo/README.md

 unemployment rates or interest rates reported by governments or other entities.
 <br><br>
-This library gives its best when used with [Mida](https://github.com/Reiryoku-Technologies/Mida), the JavaScript framework to operate in global financial markets, Apollo can be used in creation of expert advisors and market analysis based on macro economic data.
+This library gives its best when used with [Mida](https://github.com/Reiryoku-Technologies/Mida), the JavaScript framework to operate in global financial markets, Apollo can be used for creation of expert advisors and market analysis based on macro economic data.

 ## Usage